osboot/make-initrd/docs/BootRuntime.md

 - ...
 - 2 is used to switch to real system.
 The switch to this level occurs only after the rootfs is found and mounted.
 - 3 default initramfs runtime.
+- 9 exec real system in the `/root`.
 - ...